 Due to their friendly, inquisitive nature, and their rather self-destructive reluctance to fly, Galapagos doves fell prey to the early explorers that visited the islands.

 Sailors that landed here in the 17th century would easily capture the birds along with tortoises and transported the creatures in the holds of their ships for food.
 Over time, the doves have learned to be warier of humans, but are nonetheless pretty easy to spot throughout the year on most islands.

-While it’s not endemic to the islands, the blue-footed booby is probably the most iconic of the archipelago’s birds.
+While it’s not endemic to the islands, the blue-footed booby is probably the most iconic of the archipelago’s birds, and spotting it is one of the best things to do in the Galapagos Islands.
 Its feet are a startling shade of blue, and for a male, the bluer the better, as a vibrant hue is considered a sign of virility.
 Boobies show off their feet in an elaborate courtship dance that involves the male strutting around the female in a high-stepping gait after presenting her with the gift of a stick or a pebble.

 The gannet-like booby is an efficient fishing machine.
 It streamlines its body by folding back its wings and diving from up to 80 feet, hitting the water at 60 mph and trapping anchovies and sardines in its long, serrated bill on the ascent from the dive.

 You’ll spot them all over the islands, although North Seymour has the biggest colony.
 June to August is the nesting season when chicks are raised in a scrape in the ground, but you should be able to snap a great photo of this curious-looking bird at any time of year.